Anbangbang Billabong Walk

 Soak up the serenity of Anbangbang Billabong on this short circular walk - with Nourlangie forming a spectacular backdrop.

-This is an easy, quiet walk through savanna woodlands and paperbark forest, all framing a billabong teaming with bird life.
+This is an easy, quiet walk through savanna woodlands and paperbark forest, all framing a billabong teeming with bird life.
 Anbangbang Billabong is an incredible part of Kakadu, relaxing and inspiring at any time of the day.

 Take your binoculars, camera or sketch book as this billabong hosts magpie geese, green pygmy geese, egrets, comb-crested jacanas, cormorants, corellas and red-tailed black cockatoos, just to name a few!